-CR coefficient ranges from 0 to positive values.
-CR values lower than 1 indicates low covariation between modules, and strong covariation otherwise.
+2016).
+The CR coefficient ranges from 0 to positive values.
+CR values lower than 1 indicate low covariation between modules, and strong covariation otherwise.
 The significance of the CR coefficient is assessed via permutations.
 At each repetition, landmarks are randomly assigned to different modules and the CR coefficient is calculated.
-Finally, the original CR value is then compared to the CR distribution (Adams 2016).
+The original CR value is then compared to the CR distribution (Adams, 2016).